ConfusedVorlon/RCBRightClick/README.md

 == Preliminary - This is not live yet.

-Right Click Booster is a free app on the Mac App Store that allows users to run scripts by right clicking on files in the finder.
+[Right Click Booster][2] is a free app on the Mac App Store that allows users to run scripts by right clicking on files in the finder.

 It uses a finder extension to do this - which is thoroughly painful.